 Women have made up over 40 percent of law school students for more than three decades, and they now make up more than half.
 But our annual survey of the largest U.S. law firms shows that women continue to be underrepresented at all levels.

 In this monthly series, Amanda Brady of Major Lindsey & Africa interviews management from top law firms about the increasingly competitive business environment.
-Here we feature Melanie Green, chief client development officer at Faegre Baker Daniels LLP.
+Here we feature Katie DeBord, chief innovation officer at Bryan Cave Leighton Paisner LLP.

 With few cases going to trial, many attorneys keep their oral-presentation skills sharp by teaching continuing legal education programs.
 To avoid giving a CLE that falls flat and damages your reputation, you must fashion a thoughtful message, control its presentation, and nail the beginning and ending, says Daniel Karon of Karon LLC.